michellehoog/academic-kickstart/content/post/youth-training/index.md

 projects: []
 ---

-How to design learnerships to get more young talent into the Data Science industry through non-traditional routes.
-Also, why should companies have learnerships?
+How should you design learnerships to get more young talent into the Data Science industry?
+What are the benefits and challenges of acquiring talent through non-traditional routes?
+Why should companies have learnerships in the first place?

-Watch the full talk [here](https://www.youtube.com/watch?v=3--9-gbQoX0).
+To find out, watch the full [talk](https://www.youtube.com/watch?v=3--9-gbQoX0) or browse the [slides](https://docs.google.com/presentation/d/1qCF7Ha8Maed85yhUJCxTtJ48cfF_B6L_u3bVWmuYNnk/edit?usp=sharing).